cesanta/mongoose-os-smart-light/README.md

-That implements a canonic pattern for using a device shadow - the same logic can be used with backends like AWS IoT device shadow, Microsoft Azure device twin, etc.
+That implements a canonic pattern for using a device shadow - the same logic can be used with backends like AWS IoT device shadow, Microsoft Azure device twin, etc. Note how device shadow changes when user switches the lights on/off.
+Also note that if the device comes online, it synchronises with the shadow, switching on/off according to the `desired.on` setting.

+<video src="media/app1.mp4" width="320" height="200" controls preload></video>

 ## Backend